vinsburg/book/src/ch04-03-slices.md

 ## The Slice Type

-*Slices* let you reference a contiguous sequence of elements in a collection rather than the whole collection.
-A slice is a kind of reference, so it does not have ownership.
+*Slices* are a kind of reference, which lets you access a contiguous sub-sequence of elements in a collection, rather than the whole sequence.
+We will discuss collections more thoroughly in [Chapter 8](book/src/ch08-00-common-collections.md), for now, think of them as useful types, that encompass many values under a single reference (e.g. Arrays, Strings, and Vecs).
+Because slices are a kind of reference, they too do not have ownership.

 Here’s a small programming problem: write a function that takes a string of words separated by spaces and returns the first word it finds in that string.